mjperrone/dot_files/README.md

 * fully flesh out the .bash_directory_history idea (saving WHERE a command was run along the actual command, so better replication of old commands is possible)
 * make sure everything is compatible with ubuntu and somewhat with windows8(doesn't work on ubuntu because it won't source ~/.bashrc when its a link)
 * zsh plz
+* default args to the setup script allowing different $DOT_FILES dirs to be set up automatically
+* factor DOT_FILES into .shell_path (and find a better name for that file) for Path-y and Env-y config